mongodb/docs/content/authenticate-nativeldap-activedirectory.md

 For example, you can specify your desired [``storage.dbPath``](https://docs.mongodb.com/manual/reference/configuration-options/#storage.dbPath) or change the default [``net.port``](https://docs.mongodb.com/manual/reference/configuration-options/#net.port) number.

+Starting in MongoDB 3.6, [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) and [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos)
+bind to localhost by default.
+If the members of your deployment are run on different hosts or if you wish remote clients to connect to your deployment, you must specify the [``net.bindIp``](https://docs.mongodb.com/manual/reference/configuration-options/#net.bindIp) setting.
+For more information, see [Localhost Binding Compatibility Changes](https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#bind-ip-compatibility).

 ### Step 10: Start the MongoDB server with Active Directory authentication and authorization.